nhut-ngnn/FleSER/README.md

-# FlexibleMMSER: Multi-modal emotion recognition via dynamic fuzzy membership and attention fusion
+# FlexER: Multi-modal emotion recognition via dynamic fuzzy membership and attention fusion

 > Please press ⭐ button and/or cite papers if you feel helpful.